Nursing Education for the Practice Setting: Theoretical Perspectives and Context

 - Nursing Education for the Practice Setting: Assessment & Evaluation

-This course is offered as a fully on-line asynchronous course through the University of Toronto Learning Portal.
-In each of the 10 weeks of the course participants are expected to view a one-hour e-learning module, review required readings, actively engage with the course material by responding to questions related to the readings, posting their completed learning activities in the Learning Portal, and contribute to the discussion board with fellow participants.
-It is anticipated faculty and participants will benefit and gain valuable learning through the sharing of insights related to nursing education and the nurse educator role from the real world experiences of the nurses taking part in this course.
-Assignments required in the course will provide opportunity for reflection and demonstration of learning.
+This course is offered as a fully on-line asynchronous course through the University of Toronto Learning Management System (Quercus).
+In each of the 10 weeks of the course participants are expected to view a one-hour e-learning module, review required readings, actively engage with the course material by responding to questions related to the readings, posting their completed learning activities in the Learning Portal, and/or contribute to the discussion board with fellow participants.
+It is anticipated faculty and participants will benefit and gain valuable learning through the sharing of insights related to nursing education and the nurse educator role from the real world experiences of the individuals taking part in this course.
+Assignments will provide opportunity for reflection and demonstration of learning.
 Grading for this course is on a pass /fail basis.
 In order for participants to receive a grade of “pass” they must obtain a final minimum average of 70% in the course based on all evaluation methods.
-It is anticipated that participants will need to allocate at least 5 hours per week to complete the required components of the course.
+It is anticipated that participants will need to allocate at least 6–8 hours per week to complete the required components of the course.
 Please note for this course the week runs from the Wednesday to the Tuesday evening following.

 Kate Hardie, RN, EdD